President Trump suffers from significant self-loathing, although at first glance, it certainly seems like the opposite is true.

 However, when amour-propre becomes inflamed, it causes significant problems becasue it becomes focused on its standing with others, and it wishes to gain the esteem of everyone and to be the highest in their regard.

 A person with Inflamed amour-propre wants everyone to love him and love him best of all.
-Therefore, a person with inflamed amour-propre constantly wishes to conquer other people, beat adversaries, and be the winner at everything.
+Therefore, a person with this inflamed passion constantly wishes to conquer other people, beat adversaries, and be the winner at everything.
 Rousseau writes,

 “Amour-propre, which makes comparisons, is never content and never could be, because this sentiment, preferring ourselves to others, also demands others to prefer us to themselves, which is impossible.”